rabobank-nederland/omnikassa-sdk-doc/README.md

 This information can be used to determine which payment brands are available to the consumer.
 It is typically used in conjunction with the `paymentBrand` and `paymentBrandForce` fields of an order announcement ([Order announcement](#order-announcement)).

+**Important:** The payment brands should not be requested real-time for each payment, but instead be cached locally and updated at certain time intervals (e.g. every few hours).

 Given an `Endpoint` ([Creating endpoint](#creating-endpoint)) we can look up the payment brands as followings.

 **PHP**